fetchai/genesis-fetchhub/README.md

 # Stargate migration test

-This repository contains steps and documentation aimed to **current mainnet validators** in order to repeat migrating their nodes and upgrade the network the Stargate version.
+This repository contains steps and documentation aimed to **current mainnet validators** in order to do a rehearsal run of migrating their nodes and upgrading the network to the Stargate version.

 Validators can have a review on this repo docs and scripts, this should give a good idea what will happen.